 Multiple educational methods are employed and apprenticeship is a key teaching technique as residents work alongside practicing pathologists.
 Our faculty provides supervision and instruction at all levels of training and resident responsibility increases with demonstrated ability.

 Residents who complete the program are qualified for combined certification in anatomic pathology/clinical pathology.
 They will have demonstrated competency expected of a new practitioner in patient care, including interpersonal and communication skills, professionalism, medical knowledge, practice-based learning and improvement and systems-based practice.
-As program reinforces the concept of lifelong learning, they will also be prepared to stay abreast of new techniques and developments within pathology through the course of their careers.
+As the program reinforces the concept of lifelong learning, they will also be prepared to stay abreast of new techniques and developments within pathology through the course of their careers.